andreymocco/tor-toggle/README.md

 5. Check or create torrc file
 6. Done!
 Click the plugin in your menu bar 🎉

-## Notes

-Works with bridges configured in torrc (e.g. obfs4) Default paths are based on Homebrew Tor installation for Apple Silicon:

 ## Example torrc

 To use this plugin, you need to configure Tor with control and bridge support.